“Songs From the Street” is the Spring 2020 student film by Carbon Trace Productions.

 Next Stages for the Film:

-There are two planned screenings for the film in the near future with several more being worked out.
-You can register for two socially distanced outdoor screenings held in partnership with The Connecting Grounds (TCG).
+There are numerous planned screenings for the film throughout October.
+You can register these socially distanced outdoor screenings held in partnership with The Connecting Grounds (TCG).
 These events will be outdoor, socially distanced, and masked.
 Please register with TCG so they may plan the seating safely.

-The event on October 5th is co-hosted by the Springfield NAACP.
-Following the showing, there will be a time for questions and answers with members of the Carbon Trace crew, Street Choir leaders and members, and the TCG team.
+Following the shows, there will be a time for questions and answers with members of the Carbon Trace crew, Street Choir leaders and members, and the TCG team.
+TCG Pastor Christie Love will be leading a dialogue about ensuring the warmth and safety of our unhoused neighbors throughout the quickly approaching cold weather season.

 Again, register on the link above as soon as possible.
-Seats for the next local screenings of “Songs From the Streets” are limited and will sell out quickly.
+Seats for these local screenings of “Songs From the Streets” are limited and will sell out quickly.

 Contact us directly if you would like to host a screening!